Many companies think that browse abandonment emails are just like abandoned cart emails and that the same rules apply.

 2) Offer An Incentive

-If you’ve read our article on abandoned cart emails you’ll recall that we usually don’t offer a discount until the 2nd email in the series.
+If you’ve read abandoned cart emails you’ll recall that we usually don’t offer a discount until the 2nd email in the series.
 That way, we can convert buyers who’re more interested without sacrificing revenue.

 But since browse-abandoners have displayed less interest in your product, you need to sweeten the pot immediately.